LandingJobs/LandingJobs-api/README.md

-JOBBOX.io API
+Landing.jobs API
 =============

-This is a description of the HTTP API made available by JOBBOX.io (http://jobbox.io)
+This is a description of the HTTP API made available by Landing.jobs (https://www.landing.jobs)

 Authentication